khaoula-ess/sql_data-warehouse-project/README.md

 ## 🌟 About Me

-Hi there!
+Hi!
 I'm **Khaoula Essalhi**, a Master's student in Data and Discourse Studies.
-I’m exploring data analysis through projects and tutorials to improve my SQL and analytics skills.
+I'm learning data analysis through hands-on projects and tutorials, improving my SQL and analytics skills along the way.